lottekoblens/hoe-fossielvrij-is-deze-laadpaal/README.md

     io.to(users.id).emit('show-charge-points', dataStations)
 }
 ```

+To connect the provider of the charging station to the provider of the API of the CO2 emission, I created a variable SUSTAINDATA which consists of the name of the provider and the value of the co2 emissions.
+Then I connect the provider of the charging station to the other providers and add the sustain value to the data objects.

 Then on the last line I send the data back to the client, so that I can render the charging stations on the map.
 To make sure that all the users, also people who are colorblind, will understand which charging stations are sustainable or unsustainable I used color and icons to display the sustainability.